Relaunching the editor after compiling with live coding seems to not save the changes.

 what are the data types of the things that are disappearing?

-Live coding is just a mechanism to help with rapid iteration (you don’t have to close the editor every time you make a change) for the .cpp changes to the .h files often times trigger issues, and might still need to have the editor close, and re-open.
+Live coding is a mechanism to help with rapid iteration (you don’t have to close the editor every time you make a change) for the .cpp changes.

-if you don’t close down the editor to make changes to the .h then you can end up when the Editor overwrites the objects type with a “LIVE CODING [ObjectType]” which CAN stop existing when the editor is closed.
+if you don’t close down the editor to make changes to the .h then you can end up where the Editor overwrites the objects type with a “LIVE CODING [ObjectType]” which CAN stop existing when the editor is closed.

 so live coding is great as long as you define the skeleton of the class in the .h file, and even if you fill in the definition of the cpp on the fly as long as you don’t change the .h things SHOULD be fine.